dustmop/makechr/README.md

 The goals of makechr are to be portable (written in python), fast (can process a busy image with 256 tiles and 4 full palettes in about 400ms), powerful, easy to understand, and usable in command-line based builds.

-Input images should be 256px wide and 240px high, and must follow NES attribute and palette restrictions.
+Input images should be 256px wide and 240px high, representing a full nametable, and must follow NES attribute and palette restrictions.
 An RGB palette is hard-coded in rgb.py, other palettes are not yet supported.

+Alternatively, if an input image is exactly 128px by 128px, representing a page of CHR data, and the "-l lock tiles" flag is set, image processing will be limited to 8 blocks square.
+This will end up with a CHR bank that resembles the input image.

 # Example usage